AnteDujic/pands-project2021/README.md

 # PROGRAMING AND SCRIPTING | PROJECT | APRIL 2021
 ### AUTHOR: ANTE DUJIC

-This repository contains the code written as a project for Programing and Scripting Module.
-The aim of the project is to show how Pyton can be used to analyse the Iris flower data set.
+This repository contains the analysis of the Iris Flower data set, written for a project for Programing and Scripting Module.
+The aim of the project is to show how Python can be used to do the analysis.

 ## **INTRODUCTION**

-The Iris flower data set, aslo called Fisher's Iris data set, is a multivariate data set introduced by the British statistician, eugenicist, and biologist Ronald Fisher in 1936.
+The Iris flower data set, also called Fisher's Iris data set, is a multivariate data set introduced by the British statistician, eugenicist, and biologist Ronald Fisher in 1936.
 The dataset consists of 150 instances, made up of 50 samples each of 3 species of iris.[1]

 There were 4 features measured from each sample:
 1. Sepal length in cm's